Codecademy/docs/content/general/concepts/progressive-web-application/progressive-web-application.md

 <link rel="canonical" href="https://www.codecademy.com/resources/blog/what-is-a-progressive-web-application/" />

-A progressive web application (PWA) is a software that is built with common web technologies to provide a consistent, browser-based experience across multiple platforms like mobile and desktop.
-Browser-compatbility for PWAs is various but is generally supported in the following:
+A progressive web application (PWA) is software that is built with common web technologies to provide a consistent, browser-based experience across multiple platforms like mobile and desktop.
+Browser compatibility for PWAs is various but is generally supported in the following:

 - Google Chrome
 - Apple Safari